Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 const subscription = eventHubConsumerClient.subscribe(
   partitionId, {
-    // In V5 we deliver messages in batches, rather than a single message
+    // In V5 we deliver events in batches, rather than a single message at a time.
-    // at a time.
-You can control the batch size via the options passed to the client.
+    // You can control the batch size via the options passed to the client.
+    //
+    // If you have asynchronous code running in your callback, it will be awaited before the
+    // callback is called for the next batch of events.
-    processEvents: (messages, context) => {},
+    processEvents: (events, context) => {},

     // Prior to V5 errors were handled by separate callbacks depending
     // on where they were thrown i.e when managing different partitions vs receiving from each partition.